Installation

 Save an environment variable that will tell TOSCA which PETSc architecture is required in your

-.
-For HPC installations it might be a better practice to use the.bash_profile
+.bashrc.
+For HPC installations it might be a better practice to use the.bash_profileinstead.

 echo "export PETSC_ARCH=arch-linux-c-opt" >> $HOME/.bashrcor, for HPCs